 2015 Methodology for the 2016 Access to Medicine Index

-Report describing the methodology for the 2016 Access to Medicine Index and how it was developed.
+This report describes the methodology for the 2016 Access to Medicine Index and how it was developed.

 For almost ten years now, the Access to Medicine Foundation has built stakeholder consensus on what we can expect from pharmaceutical companies.
 This report describes the key dilemmas, discussions and outcomes of the most recent phase of consensus building, and how they translate into the methodology for the next Access to Medicine Index.
 In 2015, the emphasis has shifted further towards measuring performance where it matters.